 The Bryant Difference

-At Bryant, 21 percent of the Class of 2017 enrolled in graduate school within six months of Commencement.
+99 percent of Bryant graduates are employed or enrolled in graduate school within six months of Commencement.

 College Factual/USA Today give Bryant alumni an A+ ranking for mid-career post-graduation earnings.